 Further, WSSL does not accept conditional registrations, such as a registration conditional on a player being on a particular team, or playing at a particular time or with a particular player.

-If you are an assistant coach who wants to work with a particular head coach, please also enter this in the same place you enter a friend request as described above.
-While we try to honor these requests, they will also replace any friend request for your child (meaning we will only try to accommodate wither the friend request or the co-coaching request - not both).
-Again, please keep in mind that even if you are co-coaching, if both children are very strong players, the likelihood of us being able to honor the request is lower.
+If you are an assistant coach who wants to work with a particular head coach, please let your Division Head know.
+While we try to honor these requests, please keep in mind that our priority will continue to be creating balanced teams so if granting your request prevents this, the likelihood of us being able to honor the request is lower.

 Problems with your child's team placement?

 Your first point of contact should be the Division Head for your child’s division.
-What he or she will do is to move your child off his/her current team and place him/her on the waitlist.
+What they will do is move your child off the current team and place them on the waitlist.
 The player will be inserted onto the waitlist based on the player’s registration date.
 You should only request to be moved off a team if there is absolutely no way your child can participate with that team.
 We cannot guarantee your child will be re-placed onto a team if the balance cannot be subsequently met.
 Parents and coaches must not seek to arrange adds, drops, or trades of players between teams on their own.
 The Division Head is the only person who can make such arrangements.